 Managing High Effort Tasks

-High effort tasks can often feel daunting, especially when they compete with other pressing responsibilities.
+High effort tasks can often feel daunting, especially when they compete with other pressing responsibilities, and managing multiple tasks at once can make prioritization even more crucial.
 Effective task management involves breaking down these complex tasks into smaller, more manageable steps, allowing you to tackle them systematically.
 Using project management software or other management tools can help you organize, track, and prioritize high effort tasks based on their importance and urgency.
 By scheduling time for these tasks and monitoring your progress, you can ensure that even the most demanding projects move forward without becoming overwhelming.
 Prioritizing high effort tasks alongside your other responsibilities helps maintain momentum and ensures that critical work is completed on schedule.

 2. Applying the MoSCoW Method in Agile Environments